buley/personal/src/content/legacy.md

 # Legacy

-> *“What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.” — Pericles (adapted)*
+> *“What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.” -- Pericles (adapted)*

-> *"The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." — Michelangelo*
+> *"The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." -- Michelangelo*

 *A legacy is not what you leave behind, but what continues to build in your absence.
 True impact grows stronger, not weaker, with time.*

-I don't measure success by conventional standards—I measure it by **impact, mastery, and the systems I leave behind.**
+I don't measure success by conventional standards--I measure it by **impact, mastery, and the systems I leave behind.**

 I am not interested in fleeting recognition, surface-level achievements, or being remembered for playing by the rules.